Murder and attempted murder: what are the most serious crimes?

 The so-called exceptional punishment represents the most severe possible sanction under criminal law.
 Exceptional punishments include imprisonment for more than 20 years, up to life imprisonment.
 However, this type of punishment is reserved only for the most serious cases where certain conditions are met, such as a particularly cruel or brutal execution of the murder, or if the murder was committed under aggravating circumstances that significantly increase the social danger of the crime.

-A life sentence may be imposed in cases where the court assesses that the offender poses a continuing danger to society and that re-socialisation is not realistic.
-This is particularly the case where the perpetrator has acted in an exceptionally brutal manner, where the murder was motivated, for example, by racial hatred, or where the murder affected several victims.
+A life sentence may be imposed in cases where the court assesses that the offender poses a permanent danger to society and that re-socialisation is not realistic.
+This is particularly the case where the perpetrator has acted in a particularly brutal manner, where the murder was motivated by, for example, racial hatred, or where the murder has affected several victims.

 When deciding on an exceptional sentence, the court examines not only the seriousness of the crime, but also the personality of the offender, his or her previous life and other circumstances that may influence the final verdict.
 Exceptional sentences are rarely given in the Czech Republic because very strict conditions must be met.
 This ensures that this type of punishment is only really used in extreme cases.